majagarbulinska/SpectralClustering/README.md

 The goal of this script is to use simple linear alegbra and find the clusters.
-If you follow the code you will see that the main clusters can be discovered by checking the eigenvectors with the smallest non-zero eigen values.
-The clusters can be extracted by checking the sign of the values in those vectors.
+If you follow the code you will see that the main clusters can be found by looking at the eigenvectors with the smallest non-zero eigenvalues.
+In those eigenvectors, the values corresponding to the individuals that form a cluster will have the same sign (positive, negative) and the individuals not taken into acount at split will have a respective value of zero.

 The final clusters can be found as a list in the `clusters` variable.

 Additionally I use the `igraph::cluster_leading_eigen()` to check if my computations were correct.
-I can then plot the clusters.
+I can then also plot the clusters.

 <p align="center">
   <img src="NetworksClusters.png", height = 450, weight = "500"/>